uviclibraries/tidy-data/4-same-table.md

 </details>

 ### DELETE COLUMNS:
 1. In the original "should-be-multiple" table.
-Select all the columns that are related to citations (other than the professor). to do so hold *CTRL* (Windows) or *Command* (Mac) and click on the headers.
+Select all the columns that are related to citations (other than the professor).
+To do so hold *CTRL* (Windows) or *Command* (Mac) and click on the headers.
 If the columns are highlighted, they are selected.

 2. On the **Home** tab in the **Manage Columns** section, click **Remove Columns**